-The short answer: Purina Pro Plan wins by 4 points (62 vs 58), and the gap is meaningful.
+The short answer: Purina ONE and Purina Pro Plan tie at C/58 under our rubric — the ingredient-quality difference between them is real but doesn't move the score.
 Pro Plan adds chelated minerals for better absorption and live probiotics for gut health — functional upgrades that Purina ONE doesn't offer.
-For a small price bump within the same brand family, Pro Plan is the better buy.
+For a small price bump within the same brand family, Pro Plan is the marginally better buy.

 The scores